 5. He strongly opposed child marriage and Sati.

 6. According to Gandhi, Swaraj can be attained with non-violence.

 7. It can also run smoothly while attaining non-violence.

 8. Gandhi fought against racism and colonialism along with nonviolence.

 9. His quotes and biographies have inspired many people all around the world.

-10. Gandhi has made India and given Indians their freedom which every individual deserves.
+10. Gandhi has made India and given Indians their freedom that every individual deserves.

-Indians usually describe Gandhi as “Father of the Nation” and so does the 10 lines on Mahatma Gandhi.
-However, with increasing urbanization and modernizations people have forgotten the economics on which Mahatma Gandhi stood upon.
+Indians usually describe Gandhi as “Father of the Nation”, and so does the 10 lines on Mahatma Gandhi.
+However, with increasing urbanization and modernization, people have forgotten the economics on which Mahatma Gandhi stood.
 Although, his political approach is still fresh and approved to revere his memory amongst us.
-2nd October is celebrated as Gandhi Jayanti and is a public holiday for all the Indians.
-Additionally, 30th January, the day of his death is celebrated as Martyrs Day in India.
+2nd October is celebrated as Gandhi Jayanti and is a public holiday for all Indians.
+Additionally, 30th January, the day of his death, is celebrated as Martyrs Day in India.